SSoTme/ssotme-ms-airtable-ionic-sassymq-seed/README.md

    - This key is passed along with any requests sent to the airtable account tools.
    - At a command line, type `>ssotme -setAccountAPIKey airtable=YOUR_AIRTABLE_API_KEY`

-4. Find an Airtable Template above to start with
+4. Pick an Airtable Template from above to start with

    * Open one of the airtables above and Click *copy base* in the top right corner to create a copy in your own Airtable.com account.

 4. Customize the Airtable

    * Just follow the patterns established.
 Add as many sheets of data as you want, and simply list each sheet on the "Entities" tab.
 That's the only "rule".

 5. Copy BaseID